 “We’re witnessing a transformative decade when it comes to how individuals access information, and at SAGE, we believe the librarian’s role will be more important than ever before in helping patrons navigate these changes,” said Sedgwick.
 “This is why we are so excited by Tony’s aspirations for Skilltype – his team has built a very impressive solution that empowers librarians to continue to increase their value in communities and on campus.
 Our hope is that our support will increase Skilltype’s global impact.”

 Skilltype uses linked data to identify skill gaps across an organization, while creating personalized training plans for every employee.
-This data-driven approach is supported by tools for managers to find expertise across their talent pool for recruitment, reskilling, or succession planning, along with tools for employees to manage their career development.
+Tools support this data-driven approach, allowing managers to discover expertise in their talent pool.
+These include recruitment, re-skilling, or succession planning, and empowering employees to steer their career development.

 Founded in 2018, Skilltype is the first talent management platform designed for the cultural heritage sector.
 After observing how skill gaps unique to galleries, libraries, archives, and museums (GLAM) are poorly addressed by traditional HR solutions, library software executive Tony Zanders set out to build a community of technologists and talent managers to develop a first of its kind platform that serves the community of libraries, professional associations, and iSchools.
 Entering its fifth year of operation, the company now serves over 150 organizations across 5 countries.